FREQUENTLY ASKED QUESTIONS (FAQs)

 Q.11 Who is competent to Audit the accounts of the trust for the purpose of Section 12A?

 Ans.
 Chartered Accountant or a person entitled to be appointed as an auditor of companies is authorized to carry out the requisite audit.

 Q.12 What are “anonymous donations”?
 To what extent are they exempt in the hands of a charitable or religious trust or institution?

 Ans.
 “Anonymous donation” has been defined as a voluntary contribution where the trust or institution receiving such contribution does not maintain record of identity indicating the name and address and other requisite particulars of the person making such contribution.
-As regards the tax treatment of such donations, the legal position as it stands after the recent amendments may please be seen in Chapter 5 (Para-5.4).

 Q.13 What are “corpus donations”?
 Are they taxable in the hands of a charitable or religious trust or institution?